Obong2024/Obong-LITA-Project/README.md

 - Issue Tracking: GitHub provides issue tracking tools where team members can report bugs, suggest new features, or discuss project improvements.

-- PowerBI Is a Data viewsualization tool
+- ### PowerBI Is a Data viewsualization tool [download here](http://www.powerBI.com/en-ng)

+Learning Power BI, Microsoft’s business intelligence and data visualization tool, can unlock a wide range of opportunities for data-driven decision-making, reporting, and analytics.
+Here’s what you can do with Power BI once you’ve gained proficiency:
 ### Data Cleaning And Preparation

 In the initial phase of Data Cleaning and preparation, we performed the following actions;